szelongq/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `addLeaveBalance 3 l/4` adds 4 days of leave to the 3rd employee in the employee book.
-* `find Sam` followed by `addLeaveBalance 1 l/1` adds 1 day of leave to the 1st employee in the results of the `find` command.
+* `find n/Sam` followed by `addLeaveBalance 1 l/1` adds 1 day of leave to the 1st employee in the results of the `find` command.

 ### Subtract number of leaves for an employee : `subtractLeaveBalance`